yuanqing/create-figma-plugin/packages/website/docs/utilities.md

 ## Overview

-`@create-figma-plugin/utilities` is an extensive library of utility functions for common Figma/FigJam plugin/widget operations.
+`@create-figma-plugin/utilities` is a library of utility functions for common Figma/FigJam plugin/widget operations.
 It is meant to complement the Figma/FigJam [plugin API](https://figma.com/plugin-docs/api/api-reference/) and [widget API](https://figma.com/widget-docs/api/api-reference/).

 To install: